ElektraInitiative/libelektra/src/plugins/toml/README.md

 - Sparse arrays are not preserved on writing, they get a continuous array without index holes.
 - Values on non-leaf keys are currently not supported, they get discarded.
-- Custom metakeys cannot be written by the plugin, so they get discared.
+- Custom metakeys cannot be written by the plugin, so they get discarded.

 Additionally, there are some minor limitations related to the TOML file format, mostly related to the preservation of the original file structure: